Free, healthy, delicious lunches for island school children, July 6 - August 14.

-The original goal of the program was to help bridge the nutrition gap for children when school is out of session.
-40% of island children receive free or reduced price breakfasts and lunches at school, and we want to ensure that all of these kids have access to the nutrition they need when school is out.
-We also know that many elders and others in the community struggle with healthy food access, and are glad to make these lunches open to all.
+This program helps bridge the nutrition gap for children when school is out of session.
+40% of island children receive free or reduced price breakfasts and lunches at school, and now they have access to the lunches they need when school is out.

 When and where will the program take place?